Chinese for Affirmative Action: Funding

 In 2016, about half CAA's funding came from contracts, and the remainder from gifts and grants.

 Controversies

 Asian admission quotas

 In the 1990s, CAA sided with the San Francisco Unified School District in defending a consent decree that capped attendance at Lowell High School from any given racial group.
 Per the policy, Chinese-American students had to score higher to attend than other groups.
-CAA's stance was at odds with that of some Asian parents, who opposed the policy.
+CAA's stance was at odds with Asian parents who opposed the policy.